NicouHc/WidgetsProject-Extension/README.md

 ## Features

-- **CPU and RAM Monitoring**: Displays real-time CPU and RAM usage.
+- **CPU, GPU and RAM Monitoring**: Displays real-time CPU, GPU and RAM usage.
 - **Battery Charge**: Displays current Battery Charge percent.
 - **ToDo Notes**: Manage your notes directly from the Extension.
 - **Shortcuts**: Create and display your own shortcuts inside the wallpaper.